 What is GOKb?

-GOKb is a freely available knowledgebase of data that describes electronic journals and books offered by academic publishers.
+GOKb is a freely available knowledgebase of data that describes electronic journals and books – titles, packages, platforms, and organizations – offered by publishers.

 What does GOKb do?